mdda/mdda.github.io/_posts/AI/2018-02-22-presentation-at-tensorflow.md

       Language alignment
       Pose alignment

-  Learning to Learn
+  Learning to Learn and MetaLearning
-    NASnet?
+    Big ideas:
+      Learn multiple tasks and hope to find better model for 'real' task Model building
+    New this year:
-    One-shot learning
+      One-shot learning starting to work
+      NASnet

   Graph Networks
+    Big ideas:
-    Need to think about suitable invariances
-    Idea : Permutation invariance
-    Can be expressed in message-passing equations
+      Need to think about suitable invariances for Graphs Idea : Permutation invariance (also : DeepSets) Can be expressed in message-passing equations
+    New this year:
+      Predicting chemical experiment with MPNNs
       - Lots of experimentation

   Program Induction
-    Hoopy stuff
+    Big ideas: (Hoopy stuff)
+      Neural network is the program
+      Neural network writes the program
+    New this year:
+      DeepCoder
+      RobustFill

+Conclusions and Expectations (Scott : 1:41:07, slide181)
+  Autoregressive models and ConvNets are already in use in consumer applications

+  Inductive biases are useful
+    - Spacial invariance : CNNs
+    - Time recurrence : RNNs
+    - Permutation invariance : Graphs

+  More ResNet tricks to be discovered?

+  GANs may have interesting market applications (phone apps)

+  Meta-Learning : Learn more of model lifecycle end-to-end

 !-->